nheilreyes/TRIOE_CODES/COMBINED_BME280_OLED/BME280_with_OLED.md

 # BME280 Sensor with OLED Screen

-This project reads temperature, humidity, and pressure using the BME280 sensor and displays the readings on an OLED screen using the TRIOE Board.
+The provided code initializes the BME280 sensor, retrieves temperature, humidity, and pressure readings, and displays them on the OLED screen.

 ## Hardware Required
 - **TRIOE Board**